phetsims/build-a-nucleus/doc/implementation-notes.md

 - `particleTransform` is a single point scaling transformation that defines (0,0) as the center of the atom in the Decay screen, and the top left corner of the proton energy levels in the Chart Intro screen.
 Also used in:
-  - the creation of ParticleView's to determine their corresponding ParticleNode's radius
+  - the creation of ParticleViews to determine their corresponding ParticleNodes radius
   - centering the pointer in the center of draggable particles
   - setting the destination for particles when animating them
-- `NUCLEON_ENERGY_LEVEL_ARRAY_MVT` is a constant and used in positioning the energy level Line's and the particles in the
-  Chart Intro screen.
+- `NUCLEON_ENERGY_LEVEL_ARRAY_MVT` is a constant and used in positioning the energy level Line's and the particles in the Chart Intro screen.
 - `miniAtomMVT` also is a single point scaling transformation defining (0,0) as the center of the miniParticleAtom in the
   Chart Intro screen.
 As such, it is only used in positioning mini-atom particles.